 It seemed out of nowhere that a guy from a band I loved appeared from behind a cliff and began to sing “The Sweetest Thing.”
 (And no, it wasn’t Bono from U2. 😉 ) In shock, I looked at my now husband, who was suddenly holding a beautifully framed “timeline” of our seven month relationship up to that day, a gorgeous ring, and . . . a super cool ice cream maker.

-I love my ice-cream maker!
-And not only for its sentimental value, but because for over ten years I’ve been making fantastic ice cream and gelato in it!
+I love my ice-cream maker.
+And not only for its sentimental value, but because I’ve been making fantastic ice cream and gelato in it ever since.

 Oh, and in case you’re wondering, here is the ice cream maker.
 I love the wooden style, and it’s still super easy!